Gabrimer/TheStarFestival/README.md

 ## Welcome to the Mushroom Kingdom!

 This mod was made with the intent of porting the Mushroom Kingdom map from **Super Mario Galaxy**, while also adding some overall changes to the moon/game as a whole.
+It's my first public mod, so I hope that you all enjoy it!
+If it's received well, I'll consider making more.
+If you have any requests or feedback to give, I'm in the [Unofficial Lethal Company Comunity](https://discord.gg/nYcQFEpXfU) Discord server! (or just message me on Discord @Gabrimer)

 ### ***A LITTLE HEADS UP FOR CONTENT CREATORS: THIS MOD CONTAINS SOUNDTRACK FROM "SUPER MARIO GALAXY"***